 Here you can find information about the Executive Council and its activities (below).
 The current members of the Executive Council are:

 Rose Ferrell (Membership and Inclusion Officer) is an independent researcher and practitioner and an adjunct lecturer at one of Australia’s premier acting schools, the Western Australian Academy of Performing Arts (WAAPA), within Edith Cowan University, in Perth.
 Rose has a background in film production as both a technician and creator of fiction and non-fiction, and as a leader / trainer in community arts film projects.
 As a screenwriter and researcher, Rose’s interests are in creative practice, screenwriter’s voice and cultural-national inflection in voice.
 Her writings have been published in the Journal of Screenwriting (Intellect, 2017), Transcultural Screenwriting: Telling Stories for a Global World (Cambridge Scholars 2017), and will appear in the forthcoming Palgrave-Macmillan Handbooks of Screen Production (in press) and of Script Development (2021).
 She was editor of a special issue of the Journal of Screenwriting on Women in Screenwriting with Rosanne Welch, of Stephens College, Los Angeles, and is developing a book on the same theme, again with Rosanne.
 Rose’s latest work is a stage musical, Her Latest Flame, expected to be produced in 2022.

 Rafael Leal (Website Coordinator) is a screenwriter and executive producer based in Rio de Janeiro.
 Professor of Screenwriting at the Pontifical Catholic University of Rio de Janeiro and PhD Candidate in Film at Fluminense Federal University, Rafael researches how immersive narratives challenge linear screenwriting.
 His creations include the feature film Too Soon and TV shows Queenpin and Jungle Pilot, whose development was subject of the chapter Transcultural Collaboration in Screenwriting: Jungle Pilot’s Case Study, published in the book Transcultural Screenwriting: Telling Stories for a Global World (Cambridge Scholars).
-You can find him at Academia.edu, LinkedIn or IMDb.
+You can find him at Academia.edu, IMDb or at his personal website.